konsolebox/digest-kangarootwelve-ruby/README.md

 # digest-kangarootwelve-ruby

-An implementation of KangarooTwelve for Ruby that works on top of Digest::Base.
+The digest-kangarootwelve gem is an implementation of KangarooTwelve for Ruby that works on top of Digest::Base.

 It allows hashing with different digest lengths and different customization strings.